 The College will take necessary and appropriate action to protect the safety and well-being of the campus community.
-Sanctions for violating the Standards of Student Conduct will be dependent on the severity of the incident.
+Sanctions for violating the Standards of Student Conduct will dependent on the severity of the incident.
+Minor incidents will generally result in a sanction which is intended to be educational in nature, for example working on an individual or group project with detailed learning outcomes.
 There are times when the nature of the behavior requires more immediate or sever sanctioning.
-Sanctions may include any combination of the following:
+In those instances, sanctions may include any combination of the following:

-1) Disciplinary Reprimand: The student is given a written reprimand for violation of the Student Conduct Code and a warning that further misconduct may result in more severe disciplinary action.
+- Disciplinary Reprimand: The student is given a written reprimand for violation of the Student Conduct Code and a warning that further misconduct may result in more severe disciplinary action. - 2) Disciplinary Probation: A status which is imposed for a designated period of time and includes the probability of more severe disciplinary sanctions, including suspension or expulsion, if the student is found to have violated the Student Conduct Code during the probation/warning period. - 3) Fines: Fines in amounts up to \$250 may be imposed.
+Grades and transcripts will be withheld until all fines are paid. - 4) Campus Community Service: A hold will be placed on the student's account until all hours of Campus Community Service are completed. - Restitution: The student is required to make compensation for actual loss, damage or injury.

-- 2) Disciplinary Probation: A status which is imposed for a designated period of time and includes the probability of more severe disciplinary sanctions, including suspension or expulsion, if the student is found to have violated the Student Conduct Code during the probation/warning period. - 3) Fines: Fines in amounts up to \$250 may be imposed.
-Grades and transcripts will be withheld until all fines are paid. - 4) Campus Community Service: A hold will be placed on the student's account until all hours of Campus Community Service are completed. - 5) Restitution: The student is required to make compensation for actual loss, damage or injury.
 This may take the form of appropriate service and/or monetary and/or material replacement. - 6) Suspension: The student is separated from the College for a specified period of time.
 The student shall not participate in any College sponsored activity and may be barred from College premises.
-The sanction of suspension requires administrative review and approval by the DCC VP OF ACADEMIC AND STUDENT AFFAIRS. - 7) Expulsion: The student is permanently separated from the College and/or from any College-owned or -controlled property or events.
-The sanction of Expulsion requires administrative review and approval by the DCC VP OF ACADEMIC AND STUDENT AFFAIRS. - 8) Other Sanctions: In addition to or in place of the above, other sanctions may be imposed such as eviction from College housing, restriction or banning from certain on-campus facilities, restriction or prohibition from attending campus events or participating in campus activities, and requirements to attend and complete classes, programs, workshops, and/or counseling sessions.
+The sanction of suspension requires administrative review and approval by the DCC DEAN OF STUDENT SUCCESS. - 7) Expulsion: The student is permanently separated from the College and/or from any Collegeowned or -controlled property or events.
+The sanction of Expulsion requires administrative review and approval by the DCC DEAN OF STUDENT SUCCESS. - 8) Other Sanctions: In addition to or in place of the above, other sanctions may be imposed such as eviction from College housing, restriction or banning from certain on-campus facilities, restriction or prohibition from attending campus events or participating in campus activities, and requirements to attend and complete classes, programs, workshops, and/or counseling sessions.
 Details of the terms of the sanction will be provided to the student in writing.